nao1215/sqly/README.md

 - [GitHub Issue](https://github.com/nao1215/sqly/issues)

 ### For Developers
 When adding new features or fixing bugs, please write unit tests.
+The sqly is unit tested for all packages as the unit test tree map below shows.

 ![treemap](./doc/img/cover-tree.svg)